Worried about money?

 Children with Disabilities Service

-Case workers support families following assessment where needs have been identified, working with families to devise a support plan.
-This often results in direct payments and services provided/commissioned in accordance with short break guidance.
+Case Workers support families following assessment where needs have been identified, working with families to devise a support plan.
+This often results in direct payments and services provided/commissioned in accordance with Short Breaks guidance.

 Children’s Occupational Therapists undertake assessments in the home where there may be a requirement for equipment for example bathing aids, specialist seating systems, specialist furniture or adaptations to the layout physical layout of the home.